 The downside is that Tabletop Simulator is very much a DIY experience - you still have to move the cards, pieces and components around, and there’s no automation of certain actions or teaching of rules built-in.
 If you’re unfamiliar with playing PC games, the control scheme and fiddliness can be a bit of a hurdle at first.
 Overall, though, Tabletop Simulator is a seriously accomplished way of replacing your physical tabletop with a digital one.

 - Cost: Varies, from free to £15+ for more elaborate apps

 - Complexity: Depends on the game’s rules, though the apps handle much of the heavy lifting

 - Best for: Games involving more rules or pieces to manage, playing without any human opponents

 If you’re looking to play a particular board game online with friends, sometimes the simplest answer is the best one.
-Many of the most popular board games of recent years such as Scythe, Splendor and 7 Wonders Duel, as well as some of the best board games of all time including Magic: The Gathering, Ticket to Ride and Twilight Struggle, have been adapted into digital board games for PC and mobile.
+Many of the most popular board games of recent years such as Scythe, Splendor and 7 Wonders Duel, as well as some of the best board games of all time including Magic: The Gathering, Ticket to Ride and Twilight Struggle, have been adapted into games for PC and mobile.

 The benefit of these apps isn’t just their flashy animations, music soundtracks and the fact you don’t have to set up and pack away each time.
 They also often make learning board games easier thanks to proper tutorial modes, and typically come with options to play single-player against AI, local multiplayer or across the internet with friends and strangers alike.